Thanks for joining. We're so glad to have you. Here are some ideas to get you started on the road to cooking smarter.

 Cooking is an ancient art and science, an accumulated body of knowledge passed down through generations, which we modify every day.
 At ChefSteps, we’re recording that evolution in real time: Our classes, recipes, techniques, and videos give you the foundational knowledge and inspiration you need to build on the traditions and discoveries of others, and to begin to break the rules to create your own recipes and techniques.
 Here, we will all grow and learn from each other’s triumphs and failures, as we shape new culinary traditions for the next generation of cooks.

 All of our recipes are measured in weight, rather than volume.
-We very firmly believe that weighing ingredients makes cooking easier, faster, and more fun, and we encourage you to try it.
-(Seriously, it will change your life, and scales are only $20).
+We firmly believe that weighing ingredients makes cooking easier, faster, and more fun.
+If you haven't yet tried it, trust us: it will change your life.
+Scales are only $20.

 Some of our recipes call for unfamiliar ingredients.
 We come from professional cooking backgrounds, so we’re used to adding a little guar gum, xanthan, and soy lecithin to our recipes from time to time.
 (And though these ingredients may sound like chemicals, they're actually all derived from natural sources.)
 Part of our mission here at ChefSteps is to make the unfamiliar familiar.
-Thus, we’ll show you where to buy anything you can’t find at your local grocery store, and we'll also explain how and why different ingredients work.
-And if you need help finding solutions or substitutions, just ask!
+We’ll show you where to buy anything you can’t find at your local grocery store, and we'll also explain how and why different ingredients work.
+If you need help finding solutions or substitutions, just ask!

-We believe that heat is an ingredient, and can be added to recipes in a measured amounts to ensure perfect results every time.
-Understanding how heat flows in the kitchen will sharpen your culinary intuition, preparing you to handle any culinary challenge.
-Thus, we encourage you to invest in a thermometer (they’re only $20, too) as most of our recipes and activities rely on accurate temperature measurement.
-This way, the result in your kitchen will be as close as possible to the result we enjoyed in ours.
+Understanding how heat flows in the kitchen will sharpen your culinary intuition, preparing you to handle any culinary challenge, and ensuring better results more often.
+We encourage you to invest in a digital thermometer (they’re only $20, too) as most of our recipes rely on accurate temperature measurement.

 We believe that cooking is inherently communal.
 That’s why we maintain a lively forum on the site that’s dedicated to the exchange of ideas.
 We visit the forum regularly to answer your questions and marvel at your creations.
-If you have a question about any recipe or video, you can ask it right there on the bottom of the recipe page, and receive a response within minutes.
-Most importantly, we create much of our content based on your suggestions, interests, and feedback, so please keep in touch, and we’ll do the same.
+We create much of our content based on your suggestions, interests, and feedback, so please keep in touch, and we’ll do the same.

 We use some high-tech equipment that’s not available to every cook.
 But that doesn’t mean this site is not for you.
 Whenever possible, we show you where to buy the stuff you may not have, but you don’t need to spend a fortune to try new things.
 We’ve devised some home cooking methods that achieve great results without all the equipment.
 The bottom line is: Just because you don’t have the exact equipment listed in our recipes, doesn’t mean you can’t do it.
 We challenge ourselves to think creatively about how to get around limitations in price, space, and availability, and we hope you will, too.